+Archaeology has played a major role in the programme of conservation works on Sceilg Mhichíl since its commencement in the early 1980s.
 The scope of archaeological work to date on the island has been determined, by and large, by its preservation needs.
 This strategy has been deemed most appropriate given the limited area available for excavation on this precipitous island and the intact nature of the structures - in the monastery in particular - that must be left undisturbed.
-This approach is in line with one of the fundamental principles of DHLGH's strategy to protect archaeological heritage: 'The gathering of archaeological information should never in any circumstances destroy any more of the archaeological heritage than is necessary' (Department of Arts, Heritage, Gaeltacht and the Islands 1999, 23).
-Within these parameters, then, the aim has been to exploit fully the opportunities provided by the interventions required to conserve elements of the WHP in order to obtain new insights into the monastic settlement.
+This approach is in line with one of the fundamental principles of DHLGH's strategy to protect our finite archaeological heritage: 'The gathering of archaeological information should never in any circumstances destroy any more of the archaeological heritage than is necessary' (Department of Arts, Heritage, Gaeltacht and the Islands 1999, 23).
+Within these parameters, then, the aim of the archaeologist on Sceilg Mhichíl has been to exploit fully the opportunities provided by the interventions required to conserve elements of the site in order to obtain new insights into this unique monastic settlement.

 Over the years archaeological input has ranged from monitoring and supervising works to full archaeological excavation.
-A summary of archaeological investigations from 1986 to 2020 is provided in Appendix 4.
-After the completion of major programmes of work in the monastery and on the South Peak, work focused on the Lighthouse Road, which is due for completion in 2022, and on the lighthouse complexes.
+Several archaeologists have been involved, including staff members of NMS and private consultants (see Appendix 4, Table 2 and Figs. 6-8).
+A summary of archaeological investigations from 1986 to 2020 is given in Appendix 4.
+Since the completion of major programmes of work in the monastery and on the South Peak, work has concentrated on the Lighthouse Road.
+This is due to finish in 2022, when work will concentrate on the Upper Lighthouse, which was abandoned and slighted in 1870 and now requires urgent conservation.